I can always tell when you’re having a particular problem out there. For example, marketing a service.

-One person or two, in a meeting somewhere, will ask me a certain question.
+1 or 2 people, in a meeting somewhere, will ask me a certain question.

-Then, in a matter of days, in a classroom in a completely different location, someone will ask me the same question in a different way.
+Then, in a matter of days, in a classroom in a completely different location, someone will ask me a different version of the same question.

-Or in my supermarket, one of the supervisors would be so glad to see...and there would be the topic again.
+Even in my supermarket, one of the supervisors would be glad to see me…and there would be the topic again.

-Within a few days, several of my peers had asked me about marketing a service.
+Within a few days, several people had asked me about marketing a service.
 Me?
 Marketing?

 Well, yes me…

-You see, marketing used to be my biggest stumbling block in my training and consulting business, for a number of years.
+You see, marketing used to be my biggest stumbling block with my training and consulting business, for a number of years.

-That was until I finally admitted, if I don’t learn to market me and my business effectively, there will be no business left.
+That was until I finally accepted, if I don’t learn to market me and my business effectively, there will be no business left.

 But the one thing I discovered that’s really your biggest problem, is your beliefs around marketing a service that are quite simply wrong.
 Or ill-informed at best.